chompa111/saturnGL/README.md

 ## 1.1 Create a class that extends Presentation

-to make your first animation you need:
+to create your first animation on Saturn, you need:
--create a class that extends Presentation
+- create a class that extends Presentation
 - create a new instace of its class
 - call the method `buildPresentation()` that is the method were you will create your _animation code_ properly, on the main function.